anuksandhu/anuksandhu/README.md

 Thanks for stopping by!

 - 🔭 I’m currently working on building apps and software quality solutions leveraging AI/ML.
-Updates on featured projects on my web site [here](https://anuksandhu.github.io/portfolio/).
+Updates on featured projects are [here](https://anuksandhu.github.io/portfolio/).
 - 🌱 I’m constantly learning about emerging technologies, AI/ML tools and related applications.
 - 👯 I’m looking to collaborate on bulding innovative and practical solutions for our professional and personal lives.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anuksandhu/).